 CHANGING THE LANDSCAPE IN VIRTUAL REALITY

+One of the major advantages GeoVisionary offers over other visualisation software (3 & 4D GIS) is its ability to integrate very large volumes of data from multiple sources, allowing a greater understanding of diverse spatial datasets.
 Virtalis’ 20 years of expertise in Virtual Reality (VR) and handling large engineering CAD datasets meant that we were uniquely placed to create software capable of high-resolution 3D stereo visualisation that is limited only by the resolution of the data.

 “GV3 represents the integration of BIM, GIS and geologic modelling, giving unique capabilities and opportunities.
 Using functionality and importers from Virtalis’ Visionary Render Platform, GV3 can hold massive 3D CAD models, meaning that mining infrastructure, like conveyors, crushers, engineering facilities, plus detail of earthworks, such as shafts, stockpiles and waste piles, together with subsurface features like ground water, ore body and boreholes can all be brought together in one place.
 We can analyse different aspects of the operation, collaborating with colleagues and customers to save time and money by taking better and faster critical decisions, while improving health & safety within a hazardous environment.”

 Pablo Reinhardt, Technical Director at GE21 Realidade Virtual LTDA

 - Ability to digitise between boreholes, interpreting data to link them

 - Live editing of shape files

 - Ability to automatically blend multi-resolution terrain from different sources to create instant slope and aspect maps